QUVA-Lab/escnn/README.md

 ## Experimental results

-E(n)-steerable convolutions can be used as a drop in replacement for the conventional convolutions used in CNNs.
+$\mathrm{E}(n)$-steerable convolutions can be used as a drop in replacement for the conventional convolutions used in CNNs.
 While using the same base architecture (with similar memory and computational cost), this leads to significant performance boosts compared to CNN baselines (values are test accuracies in percent).